cabforum/servercert/docs/EVG.md

 **Required/Optional:** Optional (but see below)

-**Contents:** If the subject:organizationIdentifier is present, this field SHOULD be present.
-Effective January 31, 2020, if the subject:organizationIdentifier field is present, this field MUST be present.
+**Contents:** If the subject:organizationIdentifier is present, this field MUST be present.

 If present, this extension MUST contain a Registration Reference for a Legal Entity assigned in accordance to the identified Registration Scheme.